stech6476/stech6476/README.md

 ```
 </details>

 I majored in Computer Science.
 I earned a degree from CUNY.
 I specialize in OOD.
 I have a wide skillset language portfolio listed below.
-I am currently doing a NYC department internship in 🇺🇸.
+I am currently enrolled in a NYC department internship in 🇺🇸.

 ---